Hiswe/hiswe.github.io/source/_posts/11-parcel-with-vue.md

 Bundling also a node.js application with it.
 There is a [target](https://parceljs.org/cli.html#target) parameter for it.
 But I'm not sure if I can do variables or module replacement with it.

-When I was building my {% post_link 08-universal-application universal web-application %} (bad idea, don't do it at home, use [next.js](https://nextjs.org/) or [nuxt](https://nuxtjs.org/)) I had to really refine my build configurations.
+When I was building my {% post_link 08-universal-application universal web-application %} (bad idea, don't do it at home, use [next.js](https://nextjs.org/) or [nuxt](https://nuxtjs.org/)) I had to really refine my build configuration.
 I don't know if it would have been possible by using Parcel only.

 ## Conclusion

 **Parcel is very promising** and very young.
-The team is doing an amazing job ❤️ and is pushing the bundling step in a good direction: simple and just work 🎉.
+The team is doing an amazing job ❤️ and is pushing the bundling step in a good direction: simple and working 🎉.

 **I won't advice it (yet) for big projects**.
 I think, for now, frameworks' CLI are more reliable.

 BUT in the future, if I'll be able to use the same simple bundle tool for all my projects I'll go for it!
+(I'm a lazy 🐮 having to read yet another CLI doc isn't my stuff).

-I hope they will keep the great job developing this ambitious open source projects.
+I hope they will keep up with developing this ambitious open source projects.
+Good game!